tytydraco/yessleep/out/Six_months_ago_I_was_a_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why.md

 And when I saw her, or I guess *it*, it saw me back.

-The child was crawling up the side of the bus like a tarantula.
+The fake child was crawling up the side of the bus like a tarantula.
 It skittered across the roof until it was directly above Apollo.
 All the while, it wasn’t watching where it was going.

 Its pure white eyes were fixed squarely on my own.